brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 <blockquote>
   <p>
     Hackers are the animals that can detect a storm coming or an earthquake.
-    They just know, even though they don’t know why, and there are two big things hackers are excited about now and can’t articulate why&mdash;Bitcoin and 3D printing.
+    They just know, even though they don't know why, and there are two big things hackers are excited about now and can't articulate why&mdash;Bitcoin and 3D printing.
   </p>
   <cite>